 Young pupils have been studying in Conakry to become good socialists under the framework of Guinea's cultural revolution.

-Young pupils have been studying in Conakry to become good socialists under the framework of Guinea's cultural revolution.
+Background: Young pupils have been studying in Conakry to become good socialists under the framework of Guinea's cultural revolution.
 Among the pupils are students, tradesmen and militiamen.
 They are taught a variety of subjects including general knowledge and political education.

 This film was shot by Visnews cameramen Louis Giminez, during one of the few instances representatives of an international newsfilm organisation have been allowed into Guinea.